Training advice from England Athletics: Issue 1. Prepare for your race

 Here at Sports Tours International we are immensely proud to be the official active holiday partner for England Athletics.
 In conjunction with England Athletics, we want to help you prepare for your race with a few extra training tips.
-Whilst there are hundreds of training plans and tips out there, we want to bring you the best, and, as such have enlisted the advice of England Athletics and their experienced coaching team.
+Whilst there are hundreds of training plans and tips out there, we want to bring you the advice of England Athletics and their experienced coaching team.

-Over the next few weeks we will be publishing four articles as part of our new “Training advice from England Athletics” series, which will provide you with invaluable advice, and training tips from Spencer Duval, who is the National Endurance Lead Coach for England Athletics.
+Over the next few weeks we will be publishing four articles as part of our “Training advice from England Athletics” series, which will provide you with training tips from Spencer Duval, who is the National Endurance Lead Coach for England Athletics.

 Up first, Issue 1 the training tips to help you prepare for your race…So, over to you Spencer.